pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can indicate that a specific task as not completed, updating that the task remains open and pending further action or completion.
+You can indicate that a specific task as not completed so that you can keep track of task progress and identify tasks that are pending further action or completion.

 <h4>Format:</h4>